 Do you claim the title of INFJ or another MBTI personality type?

 Putting people into 16 different categories may seem like categorizing wine or Bollywood movies.
-But there’s a logic behind it, and anyone who did the test can probably attest to the usefulness of the method.
+But there’s some logic behind it, and anyone who did the test can probably attest to the usefulness of the method.

 Why would you ever do a personality test?
 To know yourself just a little bit better.
 Self-knowledge is important, and it’s more conducive to success in life than external factors such as the economy or the place you live.